5jjCopter/EzWifibroadcast/Home.md

 ### Installation / Setup
 - Download the image and unzip it
 - Write it to two (minimum 1GB) SD Cards.
-See instructions on [https://www.raspberrypi.org/documentation/installation/installing-images/](this page) on how to do it depending if you are using Linux, Mac or Windows.
+See instructions on [this page] https://www.raspberrypi.org/documentation/installation/installing-images/)
 - Insert each SD card into each Raspberry Pis and boot them up.